ClimateImpactLab/downscaleCMIP6/README.rst

 Example Use
 ===========

+See the following examples on github:

-* `Microsoft Planetary Computer Examples: Querying the STAC API and loading data <https://github.com/microsoft/PlanetaryComputerExamples/blob/main/datasets/cil-gdpcir/cil-gdpcir-example.ipynb>`_
+* `Querying the STAC API and loading data <https://github.com/microsoft/PlanetaryComputerExamples/blob/main/datasets/cil-gdpcir/cil-gdpcir-example.ipynb>`_

 .. _Project methods: